 Reservation.
 Before coming to Damanhur, you are required to make a reservation.

 Travel Documents.
 Damanhur is part of Italy and is subject to its laws.
 If you are visiting us from Europe, an ID is sufficient.
 If you are traveling from anywhere outside of Europe, you will need a passport.
-For those who are visiting Damanhur for an extended period of time (to take part in our New Life program, for example), please be aware that all non-European Union (EU) citizens are expected to be familiar with the rules and have the appropriate visas and documents secured in advance.
+For those who are visiting Damanhur for an extended period of time (to take part in our Lab of Life program, for example), please be aware that all non-European Union (EU) citizens are expected to be familiar with the rules and have the appropriate visas and documents secured in advance.
 It is typically easy to obtain a three-month tourist visa if you are not an EU citizen.
 If you would like to stay longer than three months and are not an EU citizen, you will need to obtain the appropriate visa or a green card.

 Clothing.
 Damanhur is situated at the foothills of the Italian Alps, and it is common for the weather to change rapidly.
 We advise you to come prepared for both warm and cool climates.
 We have no particular dress code, other than "be comfortable."
 Layered clothing, light raingear and footwear for hiking the nearby trails are recommended.
 Temperatures vary between 15° to 33° Celsius (60° to 90° Fahrenheit) in the summer to below zero to 5° Celsius (23° to 40° Fahrenheit) in the winter.
 To find the current forecast, search for the nearby cities of Vidracco or Baldissero Canavese.